Review of Life’s Abundance Dry Dog Food

-The fourth ingredient lists chicken fat.
+The fourth ingredient is chicken fat.
 Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

-The fifth ingredient includes beet pulp.
-Beet pulp is a controversial ingredient, a high fiber by-product of sugar beet processing.
+Next, beet pulp is a controversial ingredient, a high fiber by-product of sugar beet processing.

 Some denounce beet pulp as an inexpensive filler while others cite its outstanding intestinal health and blood sugar benefits.